Pepperdine begins the season next week in New Mexico.

 Jeff Golden and Athletic Communications photos from the Waves' first-place finish.

-Former Pepperdine women's golf standout and LPGA Futures Tour veteran Leanne Craig rejoined the program as its assistant coach and is in her third season working with the Waves in 2013-14.
+Former Pepperdine women's golf standout and LPGA Futures Tour veteran Leanne Craig rejoined the program as its assistant coach and is in her fourth season working with the Waves in 2014-15.

 The Waves have won West Coast Conference titles in all three seasons with Craig on staff and placed 21st at the 2012 NCAA Championships.

 Craig, a native of Australia who graduated from Pepperdine in 2008 with a degree in integrated marketing communications, became the sixth player in school history to earn four-time All-West Coast Conference first team honors.
 She posted a career average of 75.61 strokes, which ranked #7 all-time at Pepperdine when she completed her career.